yasmine-codes/CodeFirstGirls-Nanodegree-Project/README.md

 * Import requests
 * db.sqlite text file - If the db.sqlite (not the db.sqlite.py file) text file is empty, please delete that file and run the db.sqlite.py file.
 This will then produce the correct db.sqlite text file.
 * Register for an API key from The Movie Database (TMDB): https://www.themoviedb.org/documentation/api
-* Generate a Secret Key for the Flask login system by writing the following code at the top one of the Python files:
+* Generate a Secret Key for the Flask login system by writing the following code at the top of one of the Python files:
 ```python
 import os
 SECRET_KEY = os.random(24)